Hamed Koné

 Ben Hamed Koné (born 2 November 1987) is an Ivorian professional footballer who plays as an attacking midfielder for Maltese club Gżira United.

 Club career

 Feronikeli

 On 30 January 2018, Koné joined Football Superleague of Kosovo side Feronikeli and he played 13 games for the club, 10 as starter before leaving in May of the following year.

 Neuchâtel Xamax

 On 7 June 2018, Koné signed Swiss Super League side Neuchâtel Xamax.
 On 11 June 2018, the club confirmed that Koné had joined on a permanent transfer.
 On 21 July 2018, he made his debut in a 0–2 away win against Luzern after being named in the starting line-up.

 Return to Feronikeli

 On 30 January 2019, Koné returned to Football Superleague of Kosovo side Feronikeli.

-Gzira United
+Gżira United

 On 25 June 2019, Koné moved to Maltese Premier League side Gżira United.
 On 18 July 2019, Koné scored twice in a Europa League qualifier against Hajduk Split, his first goals for the club.